BetaHydri/RC4_AD_Check/README.md

 - Create a timestamped CSV file with all audit results
 - Save the file in the current directory with format: `RC4_Audit_Results_YYYYMMDD_HHMMSS.csv`
 - Display the export path upon completion

+When using `-SkipGPOCheck`, the script will:
+- Skip the Group Policy verification phase
+- Provide faster execution for object-only auditing
+- Still perform comprehensive object scanning

+When using `-GPOScope`, you can specify:
+- **Domain**: Check GPOs linked to the domain root (affects all objects)
+- **DomainControllers**: Check GPOs linked to Domain Controllers OU (affects DCs only)
+- **Both**: Check both levels for comprehensive coverage (default)

 ## Understanding the Output